Network Services Framework RM3808 provides access to specialist suppliers who can deliver the services under the 13 individual lots.

-Lot 8 - video conferencing services
+Lot 8 - Video conferencing services

 Traditional and IP based conferencing services and the provision of all elements of a complete solution.
 This lot includes consultancy and training services, software management tools, call recording, analysis tools, peripheral equipment and transcribing and translation services.

-Lot 10 - integrated communications
+Lot 10 - Unified communications

 The provision of integrated communications solutions to provide a consistent user interface across a range of end-user devices.
 This lot incorporates components from lots 5, 6, 8 and 9.

-RM1045 Call-off procedures
+RM3808 Call-off procedures

 - Direct award

-- General further competition
+- Further competition

 Direct award is available on all lots of the agreement.
-Service offers can be found on the Government eMarketplace.
+Service Offers can be found on the Government eMarketplace.
 Access to the Government eMarketplace involves pre-registration of individuals within an organisation.
 Please note, the organisation’s Data Universal Numbering System (DUNS) number - a nine-digit number unique to your company - is required for this registration process.

 Once logged on to the Government eMarketplace site, the catalogue is available under ‘Shopping’, then the ‘Marketplace’ tab.
-Search for RM1045.
+Search for RM3808.
 All catalogue items are shown, so apply filters (Lot 3 for example) to narrow results down.

-CCS have advised that it is possible to invite suppliers to add new catalogue items to the Direct Award Catalogue should a requirement exist which is not matched by existing catalogue items (for example, where a product is a good match to the requirement but the standard support services is inadequate).
+CCS have advised that it is possible to invite suppliers to add new catalogue items to the Direct Award Catalogue should a requirement exist which is not matched by existing catalogue items (for example, where a product is a good match to the requirement but the standard support service is inadequate).